-The two main types of surgery for UC both require the removal of the colon and rectum in a procedure called a proctocolectomy.
+When surgery is needed, the colon and the rectum are removed in a procedure called a proctocolectomy.

 Once your colon and rectum are removed, your doctor will need to create a way for your body to eliminate waste.
 This procedure is called an ileostomy.

 An ileostomy is an effective treatment for UC, but you’ll need a stoma as part of the procedure.
 A stoma is a surgically created opening that allows waste from your intestines to exit your body.
 A stoma is typically made in the lower abdomen, just below the waist.

 You’ll also need to wear an ostomy pouch.
 An ostomy pouch is a bag that you wear externally to catch body waste.

 What to expect

 Before an ileostomy, your surgeon must perform a proctocolectomy.
 They’ll perform the ileostomy in the hospital, and you’ll receive general anesthesia.

 Following the procedure, you’ll need to wear an ostomy pouch.
 This may be uncomfortable for some people.
 You’ll have to wear the ostomy pouch for the rest of your life.
 Once you’ve had this procedure, your surgeon can’t reverse it.